sisihagen/website/content/en/blog/2019/09/the-green-wall.md

 title: "The green Wall"
 date: 2019-09-06
 tags: "Society"
+geo: "Asia"
+draft: false
 shorttext: "China, India and Africa show the Rest of the world how to cope with man-made environmental problems."
-draft: false
 lang: en
 cover: "society"
 ---